 You should check venues, which company you want to go with and what are the costs.
 Including the accommodation.
 Are you are going to put your show in the Official Edinburgh Fringe Book?
 If you do, it will cost 300 pounds and if you go with Laughing Horse it’s a requirement that you go into The Official Edinburgh Fringe Book.

 The title has to grab people and explain your show.
 If you can fit a joke in your title even better.
-Use your blurb to explain who you are and go a bit more in detail about yourself and the show.
+Use your blurb to explain who you are and go a bit more into detail about yourself and the show.

 What I did: I went with “The Making of” Jonathan Sheehan as a title.
 I was trying to think of something connected to films as it’s a big part of my set.
 I hoped it would give people a sense of my show and appeal to those that like movies.